bonfa/algo-master/algo-master/summary/detail/SlidingWindow.md

 * Permutation in String
 * Maximum Sum of Distinct Subarrays With Length K
 * Substring with Concatenation of All Words

+## After Attempt 2
+* Find All Anagrams in a String
+* Maximum Sum of Distinct Subarrays With Length K
+* Substring with Concatenation of All Words